mdshoeb01/website/Readme.md

 This is just a practise repository.

-Learn enough fit to be dangerous course.
+Learn enough git to be dangerous course.